X-SLAYER/Multiavatar/README.md

 var svgCode = multiavatar('X-SLAYER')
 ```

+check the exemple of using multiavatar with svg package [Multiavatar + svg package](https://github.com/X-SLAYER/multiavatar-exemple)

 ### Info ###

 To create new avatars, the Multiavatar mixes different parts of different avatars, and different color themes.